ctarbide/ctarbide.github.io/README.txt

 This website is hosted at https://github.com/ctarbide/ctarbide.github.io

-Unless expliclity stated, all repository content is placed to the public domain.
-Assume ISC license at your discretion.
+Unless expliclity stated, all repository content is dedicated to the public domain, see LICENSE for details.